adrybakov/adrybakov.github.io/_pages/about.md

 Current research is devoted to the ultrafast magnon dynamics and its application for wave-based logic.

-Author and core developer of the [RAD-tools](rad-tools.org) package.
+Author and core developer of the [RAD-tools](rad-tools.org) package for the magnonics simulations and spin Hamiltonian treatment.